 Almost every business is trying to come online by having its own identity on a website.
 And getting a website up and running is not a worry anymore with a huge list of web hosting services.
 Right?
 Well, let’s talk about it in detail.

 Every web hosting company provides different types of web hosting servers.
 Some of the well-known hosting solutions are Shared hosting, VPS, and Dedicated hosting.
 Almost every web hosting company comes up with its own tools and resources and gives it another name.

 Besides discussing shared hosting and dedicated hosting, we will also answer some frequently asked questions about web hosting packages.
 For example, if VPS is a shared server or dedicated server.

 If you think I missed something important about the topic, please let me know in the comment section below.
 I will update this article if needed.

 How websites are hosted?

-Just in case you do not know how a website works, here is a brief intro in simple words.
+If you do not know how a website works, here is a brief intro in simple words.

 That server could be your laptop old laptop or a modern PC.
 So this is very simple.
 Right.

-Now you must be thinking about how many computers needed to host thousands of web pages.
+Now you must be thinking about how many computers are needed to host thousands of web pages.
 And the answer is “One”.
 Just one computer with a lot of memory and storage can be configured to host a gazillion of websites.

 Create Virtual Computers or Shared Servers